-The first performance took place at the Mariinsky Theatre in St. Petersburg in 1890.
-The choreographer was Marius Petipa and is one of his most popular ballets to this day.
-The interesting thing about this ballet is that many scenes resemble the court ballets in Louis the XIV’s time.
-This includes the patterns of the corps de ballet, the intricate solos and pas de deux work.
-Carlotta Brianza became the first Sleeping Beauty.
+The first performance of The Sleeping Beauty took place at the Mariinsky Theatre in St. Petersburg, Russia in 1890.
+With influences from the french, many scenes resemble the court ballets in Louis the XIV’s time, including the patterns of the corps de ballet, the intricate solos and pas de deux work.
+The complete ballet is four hours long including intermissions and is almost always cut.
 After this performance it was clear to audience members that this production was a masterpiece.

 Publicity shot of the original cast of Tchaikovsky’s ballet, The Sleeping Beauty, St Petersburg: Mariinsky Theater, 1890.
 Carlotta Brianza starred as Aurora.